My Apple Addiction

 Macintosh

-I began using Macs in 1985, starting with an original Mac in high school.
-You might remember the type - all-in-one box, 128k RAM, no hard disk, 400k floppy drive.
+I began using Macs in 1985, starting with an original Mac in my last year of high school (the school had a grand total of two for student use).
+You might remember the type – all-in-one box, 128k RAM, no hard disk, 400k floppy drive.

 My first personal web server was my workstation, Makatoa which served its first document in June 1994.